 Instructions

-- Add 1 cup of sugar, 1 cup of water, and 1 cup of huckleberries (washed and de-stemmed) to a saucepot on the stove.
-Bring the mixture to a boil and simmer for 2-3 minutes.
+- Add 1 cup of sugar, 1 cup of water, and 1 cup of huckleberries to a saucepan over medium-high heat.
+Bring the mixture to a boil, turn down the heat, and simmer for 2-3 minutes.

 Nutrition